Noroff-FEU-Assignments/project-exam-2-pnbakken/README.md

 Having said all that; my main take-away is that I've had a lot of fun working on this.
 Just using the api functionality itself and posting with other students has been a laugh.
 The brief gives a lot of room for interpretation and I've enjoyed getting to know the API and trying to piece together a pleasant front-end to interact with it.

 I've tried to remain objective and keep a personal distance to the design and end-product, but I can't get away from the fact that this is _my_ end-product, and a majority of the choices made underway are purely based on my personal preference.
 So one thing I'm looking forward to in the future is working in a group where not _every_ decision is mine to make.
-(Although I have listened to my testers and incorporated the feedback they gave).
+(Although I have listened to my testers and incorporated what feedback they gave).

 ## <a name="#5">5</a>.
-Acknowedgements
+Acknowledgements

 _I have noted in the code where I have copied resources._